 Che – Vietnamese Sweet Soup For Dessert

-Vietnam’s greatest dessert is Che.
-This sweet dish is made from nuts and fruit skins boiled with sugar.
-It is served with jellies, fruits, coconut milk, grated coconut, and other nuts to enhance the flavor.
-Che can be served either warm or cold.
+Vietnam’s best dessert is Che.
+It’s made from nuts and fruit skins boiled with sugar, then served with jellies, fruits, coconut milk, grated coconut, and other nuts.
+Che can be eaten warm or cold.

 Recommendations